SAJMIŠTE – The History of a Camp

 Judenlager Semlin 1941-1942

-Even before Yugoslavia officially capitulated, the occupation authorities in Serbia had issued an order for mandatory registration of all Jews.
+Even before Yugoslavia officially capitulated, the occupation authorities in Serbia had issued an order for the mandatory registration of all Jews.
 In the following 13 months, almost 90 percent of Serbia’s Jews were murdered.
-From July till November 1941, at the site of makeshift camp Topovske šupe, almost all Jew men were murdered.
-Soon after the remaining Jews – women, children and the elderly – were transferred to a newly established camp, Judenlager Semlin – Sajmište.
-From December till May next year, with few exceptions, all the internees were gassed to death in a gas van which was soon to be referred to in Serbia as “dušegupka” or death van… Franz Rademacher, head of the so-called Jewish desk at the German Ministry of Foreign Affairs, proudly declared on May 29 that “the Jewish question is no longer an issue in Serbia…”
+From July to November 1941, at the site of the makeshift camp Topovske šupe, almost all Jewish men were murdered.
+Soon after that, the remaining Jews – women, children and the elderly – were transferred to a newly established camp, Judenlager Semlin – Sajmište.
+From December to May in the following year, with few exceptions, all the internees were gassed to death in a gas van that was soon to be referred to in Serbia as “dušegupka” or death van.
+Franz Rademacher, head of what was called the Jewish desk at the German Ministry of Foreign Affairs, proudly declared on 29 May that “the Jewish question is no longer an issue in Serbia…”

 Anhaltelager Semlin 1942-1944

-In May 1942, when the last remaining groups of Jews were being taken to death in the Saurer gas van, the official German documents referred to Judenlager as Anhaltelager Semlin – the camp for internment of prisoners of war, political opponents and civilians designated to become forced labourers of the Third Reich.
-In the course of the next two years, over 30,000 people, mostly Serbs from the territory of the Independent State of Croatia, NDH, the pro-Fascist puppet state, but also Croats, Muslims, Jews, Albanians, Italians, Greeks… would be imprisoned here.
-Horrible living conditions, poor food rations and endless torture of prisoners resulted in death of every third intern.
-The prisoners were dying of starvation, exhaustion or brutal beatings.
+In May 1942, when the last remaining groups of Jews were being taken to death in the Saurer gas van, official German documents referred to the Judenlager as Anhaltelager Semlin – the camp for internment of prisoners of war, political opponents and civilians designated to become forced labourers of the Third Reich.
+In the course of the next two years, over 30,000 people, mostly Serbs from the territory of the Independent State of Croatia, NDH, the pro-Fascist puppet state, but also Croats, Muslims, Jews, Albanians, Italians, Greeks, would be imprisoned here.
+Horrible living conditions, poor food rations and endless torture of prisoners resulted in the death of every third internee.
+The prisoners died of starvation, exhaustion or brutal beatings.
 The camp was finally shut down following an Allied bombing raid in April 1944.

-“Sajmište – The History of a Camp” tells a story about this place, starting with the pre-war construction of the fairground complex, continuing all the way through horrific war-time years, and ending with its closure in April 1944.
-It is a peculiar and never sufficiently clarified fact that this place of immense suffering virtually sank into oblivion in the post-war Communist Yugoslavia.
-Presenting new documents and interpretations, exclusive testimonies of surviving witnesses, and so far unpublished and unseen archive materials, this documentary strives to remind the general public of the horrors unfolding during World War 2 in this place as well as to prompt the authorities to finally mark this site of suffering in an appropriate way.
+“Sajmište – The History of a Camp” tells the story of this place, starting with the pre-war construction of the fairground complex, continuing all the way through horrific war-time years, and ending with its closure in April 1944.
+It is a peculiar and never sufficiently clarified fact that this place of immense suffering virtually sank into oblivion in post-war Communist Yugoslavia.
+Presenting new documents and interpretations, exclusive testimonies of surviving witnesses, and previously unpublished and unseen archive materials, this documentary strives to remind the general public of the horrors that unfolded in this place during World War II as well as to prompt the authorities to finally mark this site of suffering in an appropriate way.